Call now for addiction support(877) 648-4288

 Rehab can be quite expensive, and insurance can make all the difference.
 Find out about the costs of the program and if your insurance will cover it before you commit to any program.

-Committing to an outpatient program means you will not be around your doctor, therapist, and other professionals for support 24/7 like you would in an inpatient program.
+Committing to an outpatient program means you will not be around your doctor, therapist, and other providers for support 24/7 like you would in an inpatient program.
 Support is everything.
-Research the communication process between doctors and outpatients when there is an emergency after they go home for the day.
+Research the communication process between treatment providers and outpatients when there is an emergency after they go home for the day.

 Finding an Outpatient Program That Works for You

 If you can’t dedicate all your time or financial resources to an inpatient program, an outpatient program might be best for you.
 You can still take care of your family, go to work, and get clean at the same time.
-Contact a treatment expert who will help find the perfect outpatient program for you.
+Contact a treatment provider for more information.